MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 [cardano-node](https://github.com/input-output-hk/cardano-node) Docker image with configured [CNTools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) to be flexible, fast and safe in deployment.

-## News
+## News 2020-12-02

 1. [CNTools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) are implemented ready to use
-2. To be more flexible, I **removed the entrypoint**.
+2. To make it more simple, I **edited the entrypoint**.
 So keep care to **change your docker-compose.yml and your scripts** with newly pulled images.
 See the examples below.

 ## Introduction